 2021

+Changes in RED+: Tim Storer’s walkthrough

 1

 a) A retrospective focuses on the process of the work that the team has done, i.e., how the team worked together or separately to solve the issues they experienced and implement the features agreed with the customer.
-Retrospectives are about finding problems in the workflow and thinking of ways to resolve them.
-In contrast, sprint review meetings are about communicating with the customer to decide what features and fixes to focus on in the next sprint, i.e., the what, not the how.
+Retrospectives are about finding problems in the workflow/software process and thinking of ways to resolve them.
+In contrast, sprint review meetings are about communicating with the customer to decide what features and fixes for the product to focus on in the next sprint, i.e., the what, not the how.

 b) The problems: